- The Taught Curriculum

 In Maths this term, we are going to be focusing on:

 Our topic this term is 'Inspirational People'.
-We will be learning about inspirational people in our lives such as police officers and fire fighters, as well as historical figures such as Florence Nightingale, Neil Armstrong and Rosa Parks.
+We continue to learn about inspirational people in our lives such as police officers and fire fighters, as well as historical figures such as Florence Nightingale, Neil Armstrong and Rosa Parks.

 In Science we will be learning about 'Animals including humans'.
 This will involve learning about human body parts, senses, healthy eating, exercise and hygiene.